 Although you’re probably not looking and feeling your best here, positive self talk is much easier.
 You’ll probably find you’re more able to be kind to yourself.

-You’ve come out of the period cave, and you’re excited to be wearing your favorite clothes again.
+You’ve come out of the period cave, and you’re excited to be wearing your favourite clothes again.
 Maybe you’re up experimenting with new makeup or getting some beauty treatments in.
 (Side note: if you’re a waxer, this is a good time to get it done because it actually hurts less in the Spring phase.)

 That bloating you’ve had through Autumn and Winter is fading away at this point, and your boobs are likely softer during this phase too.
 Although there are physical changes happening here, the biggest shift is in the mindset.
 Suddenly you’re feeling playful and flirty.
 You’re likely just feeling way more confident.